sordgom/Chat-app/backend/DESIGN_DECISIONS.md

 ### Technologies used

-* [Websockets] WebSockets is an advanced technology that makes it possible to open an interactive communication session between the user's browser and a server.
+* [Websockets](https://websockets.readthedocs.io/) is an advanced technology that makes it possible to open an interactive communication session between the user's browser and a server.
 With this API, you can send messages to a server and receive event-driven responses without having to poll the server for a reply.
 * [Redis](https://redis.io/) - Chats and user contact list are stored on Redis memory

 ### Chat Feature Design Decisions

-* Websockets: This allows for a more seamless chat experience, as users can see messages as they are sent and received.
+* [Websockets](https://websockets.readthedocs.io/): This allows for a more seamless chat experience, as users can see messages as they are sent and received.